fbpx

 Janet E. Rasmussen

-President Rasmussen was inaugurated on November 8, 1996.
-During her tenure, Wyndham Robertson Library was constructed, Moody Center was renovated, and plans for the new Fine Arts Center (Visual Arts Center, VAC) began.
-Hollins College became a University in 1998.
-She also oversaw the discontinuation of the MA program in Psychology, and the establishment of a new MA program in Screenwriting and Film Studies.
+President Janet Rasmussen was inaugurated on November 8, 1996.
+During her tenure, Wyndham Robertson Library was constructed, Moody Center was renovated, and plans for the new fine arts center (Wetherill Visual Arts Center) began.
+Hollins College became a university in 1998.
+She also oversaw the establishment of a new M.A. program in screenwriting and film studies.

 • Jane Margaret “Maggie” O’Brien 1991 – 1996